-Mary Wollstonecraft was an influential Anglo-Irish activist of the 18th century born in London, 1759, and part of a group of radical thinkers which included Thomas Pain and William Godwin.
+Mary Wollstonecraft (1759-1797) was an influential Anglo-Irish activist of the eighteenth century.
+She was born in London and was part of a group of radical thinkers including Thomas Pain and William Godwin.

-Her father was a bully and irresponsible with his money, but given the challenges presented within her childhood, Wollstonecraft took the responsibility to educate herself, and at a one point would start a school in North East London.
-Later, and while living in Paris, she met Gilbert Imlay, an American businessman and diplomat with whom she had both an affair and a daughter with.
+Her father was a bully and irresponsible with his money, but given the challenges presented during her childhood, Wollstonecraft took the responsibility to educate herself.
+At one point she would even start a school in North East London.
+Later, when she was living in Paris, Wollstonecraft met Gilbert Imlay, an American businessman and diplomat, with whom she had both an affair and a daughter.
 Imlay was unfaithful and the relationship ended.
-Wollstonecraft would later marry journalist and political philosopher William Godwin, with whom she had another daughter shortly before her own death at the young age of 38.
+Wollstonecraft would later marry journalist and political philosopher William Godwin, with whom she had another daughter shortly before her death at the young age of thirty-eight.

-Despite severe criticisms over her affairs and personal relationships, Wollstonecraft gained a reputation for being an activist for women’s rights.
-In her 1792 publication of A Vindication of the Rights of Woman, she showed her investment in the battle for female emancipation from domesticity.
-She has one particular memorable quote in which stated that the domestic woman “was created to be the toy of man, his rattle, and it must jingle in his ears whenever, dismissing reason, he chooses to be amused.”
+Despite severe criticisms regarding her affairs and personal relationships, Wollstonecraft gained a reputation for being an activist for women’s rights.
+In her 1792 publication A Vindication of the Rights of Woman, Wollstonecraft showed demonstrated her interests in the battle for female emancipation from domesticity.
+There is a memorable quote in which she states that the domestic woman “was created to be the toy of man, his rattle, and it must jingle in his ears whenever, dismissing reason, he chooses to be amused.”

-Much of her writing was in response to some of the other big names of the 18th century enlightenment period.
-One such individual was philosopher Jean-Jaques Rousseau, who did not extend the ideas of liberalism to women.
+Much of Wollstonecraft’s writing came in response to some of the other big names of the eighteenth century enlightenment period.
+One such individual was philosopher Jean-Jacques Rousseau, who did not extend the ideas of liberalism to women.
 Rousseau was also someone who had his own ideas concerning the place women should have within society, at least in their relation to men,

 “The women’s entire education should be planned in relation to men.
 To please men, to be useful to them, to win their love and respect, to raise them as children, care for them as adults… these are women’s duties in all ages and these are what they should be taught from childhood.”

-Wollstonecraft attempted not only to show how these ideas were themselves unjust but also to demonstrate the glaring inconsistencies inherent within such views of men which called for freedom yet still subjugated women in the process.
-As such, she argued against the common perception that to be a woman was to be less rational than men.
-Although women, she noted, were physically weaker than men they were yet just as capable of rational thought as men,
+Wollstonecraft attempted to not only show how these ideas were unjust but also to demonstrate the glaring inconsistencies inherent in the views of men who called for freedom yet still subjugated women in the process.
+She argued against the common perception that to be a woman was to be less rational than men.
+Although women, she noted, were physically weaker than men they were just as capable of engaging in rational thought as them,

 “Make women rational creatures, and free citizens, and they will quickly become good wives; – that is, if men do not neglect the duties of husbands and fathers…